Confronting my perpetrator and the world - NKMV CONFERENCE 2017

 I heard a Chinese proverb many years ago and it sounds like this: Don't be afraid when you run into resistence in life.
 Only when the wind is blowing in your face, not at your back, only then can your kite take off to the sky.

-The person that wrote that proverb has clearly never been to Iceland, where the winds blow so fiercely that your kite blows to hell.
+The person that wrote that proverb has clearly never been to Iceland, where the winds are so fierce that your kite blows to hell.
 But I've always been fond of that saying, especially in my work with men's violence against women, where we're often faced with the strong winds of patriarchy.

 This is the 3rd time I've had the honor to address NKMV, last time in 2015.
 I've also spoken at the UN, the Nordic Council, the Nordic Forum, I've written two books about sexual violence, I've been on the board of our Women's Shelter here in Reykjavik for four years, two of which I was chairman of the board, I've launched four national awareness campaigns and for over a decade I've been to hundreds of meetings and conferences where sexual violence is the topic as a pressing global issue that remains the largest threat to the lives of women and girls worldwide and it's almost always the same scenario.
 A glorious room of talented, intelligent, solution-oriented women who are working tirelessly toward changing the world – but not the people who at the end of the day are slipping their hands up skirts or their fingers down shirts, coaxing, coercing, hurting, abusing, raping.